 January & February – These are the driest and warmest months before the rains.
 Temperatures reach up to 30°C/86°F and higher.
 Early mornings stay chilly with temperatures around 11°C/52°F.

-It doesn’t rain a lot, but afternoon showers can be expected on some days.
+It doesn’t rain a lot, but afternoon showers expected on some days.
 The heat breaks when it rains, and then it builds again until the next shower.
 Afternoon temperatures are around 28°C/82°F. April is the wettest month.

 March – The rain might start in March or April.
 March seldom sees a lot of rain though.
 Afternoon temperatures are around 30°C/86°F.